mdlincoln/mdlincoln.github.io/_posts/2014-12-20-adjacency-matrix-plots-with-r-and-ggplot2.md

 ## Create a matrix plot

-To make sure that both plot axes display every network node, we need to tweak our `from` and `to` vectors, currently just two bunches of strings, to a pair of **factor** vectors.
+To make sure that both plot axes display every network node, we need to tweak our `from` and `to` vectors, which are currently just two bunches of strings, to a pair of **factor** vectors.
 In R, factors are a special kind of vector that contains not only values, but a list of **levels**, or *potential* values, for a given vector.
 Before plotting, we will turn `from` and `to` into factors with the `factor()` method, setting their levels to the full list of nodes in the network.

 {% highlight R %}

-# Adjust the 'to' and 'from' factor levels so that they contain
-# every possible node value
+# Create a character vector containing every node name
 all_nodes <- sort(node_list$name)

+# Adjust the 'to' and 'from' factor levels so they are equal
+# to this complete list of node names
 plot_data <- edge_list %>% mutate(
         to = factor(to, levels = all_nodes),
         from = factor(from, levels = all_nodes)))